ic-Solutions/advantage-seniors/_posts/2020-07-13-ageing-alone-old-age-preperation.md

 If you don’t want get disappointed in your twilight years, don’t wait till the advanced years where the society feels you are unfit to be in the company of others, and that is why middle age is the best time to start making friendships and building ties that will last long till your end.
 Instead of counting on kin to keep you company or take care of you during your twilight years, start making connections with people you wish were your family.
 You can choose your ‘new family’ from a vast and varied background like hobbies, clubs, churches, interests, communities, etc. Non-family relationships can be all embracing and easier than family relationships, because they come without the baggage of the past.

 The challenges of living longer and living alone can be formidable, but there are lots of creative solutions already helping people across the world.
-The most important mantra for coping with the fear of ageing alone is to prepare well in advance.
+The most important mantra for coping with the fear of aging alone is to prepare well in advance.
 In old age, many of us are orphans or estranged from our family members but you can create surrogate families and better support systems in place.